Night at the Museum: Music

-Score

 Alan Silvestri replaced John Ottman as score composer.
-Silvestri's score was used for the teaser trailer of Horton Hears a Who!
+Silvestri's score was used for the teaser trailer of Horton Hears a Who!.

-Track list

 Varèse Sarabande released a soundtrack album of the score on December 19, 2006.

 Release

 Night at the Museum had its premiere in New York City on December 17, 2006.
-It was later released on December 22, 2006, in the United States, December 26, 2006, in UK, January 12, 2007, in Brazil, on February 14, 2007, in China and on March 17, 2007, in Japan.
+It was later released on December 22, 2006, in the United States, December 26, 2006, in the United Kingdom, January 12, 2007, in Brazil, on February 14, 2007, in China and on March 17, 2007, in Japan.

 Reception

 Box office

 At the end of its box office run, Night at the Museum earned a gross of $250.9 million in the United States and Canada and $323.6 million in other territories, for a worldwide total of $574.5 million.
 It was the fifth highest-grossing film of 2006 and also the highest-grossing film worldwide of the trilogy.
 It was also the highest-grossing film directed by Shawn Levy, until it was surpassed by Deadpool & Wolverine.

-It was the highest-grossing film in its opening weekend, grossing $30.8 million and playing in 3,685 theaters, with a $8,258 per-theater average.
+It was the highest-grossing film in its opening weekend, grossing $30.8 million and playing in 3,685 theaters, with an $8,258 per-theater average.
 For the four-day Christmas holiday weekend, it took in $42.2 million.
 The movie was also released in IMAX large screen format, often on-site at museums of science or natural history such as the Pacific Science Center in Seattle.

 In its second weekend, Night at the Museum expanded into 83 more theaters for a total of 3,768, and took in approximately $36.7 million, out-grossing its opening weekend.
 It maintained the top position in its third week, with an additional $23.7 million.
 Night at the Museum is the second highest-grossing film of 2006 in the United States and Canada, behind Pirates of the Caribbean: Dead Man's Chest.

 During its international opening weekend of December 22, 2006, the film grossed a figure of an estimated $5 million, with the highest debut coming from South Korea ($5.04 million).
 The biggest market in the other territories were the United Kingdom, Japan, South Korea, and Germany, where it grossed $40.8 million, $30 million, $25.7 million, $22.9 million.